Specialization:

 Professional Designation: Candidates who enter the program with an acceptable university degree or college diploma will receive, upon successful completion of the program, a Bachelor of Education in Technological Studies.
 Candidates who enter the program on the basis of 5 years wage-earning experience will receive, upon successful completion of the program, a Diploma in Education - Technological Studies.

-Graduates of the Diploma in Education – Technological Studies who later obtain an acceptable degree can apply to Registrar’s to have the Diploma converted to a B.Ed.
+Graduates of the Diploma in Education – Technological Studies stream who later obtain an acceptable degree can apply to the Office of the Registrar to have the diploma converted to a Bachelor of Education degree.

 Transitional Certificate of Qualification and Registration: